grandeurkoe/obsidian-vault/Java Tutorial for Complete Beginners/1. Introduction/What Java Is and How It Works.md

 Java is known for its *simplicity, robustness, and security features*, making it a popular choice for enterprise-level applications.

 Java was developed by **James Gosling** at **Sun Microsystem Inc** in the year and later acquired by Oracle Corporation.

+## How It Works?

+There are three execution phases of a program :-

+1. Create a text file and save it with a *.java* extension